midijohnny/xforms-stuff/README.md

 The following are example [Xforms] apps.

+## Using Browser Local Storage to save app-state.

+The demo app XForms app [portal.xml] uses some XSLT-Forms-specific features (namely 'serialize' function and 'xf:setnode' tag) and some javascript to allow it to save/load from the browser's localStorage.

+So when the user selects a theme, changes the state of the sidebar or selects which sections to show This state can be restored (automatically on startup, or manually from menu option) This App also loads a copy of its own source code (note, assuming the name is 'portal.xml'!)
+Doing this allows us to calculate a checksum (SHA1) of the App Source itself, if the checksum of the current app does not match the cached version of the data - then the cached element is discarded.

+Loading the app itself allows us to examine the structure of the app as well, and this is presented on the app itself

+The App was built using W3.CSS, Google's Material Symbols/Icons and XSLTForms 1.7.

+![][local_storage_demo]

 ## XML-RPC integration with 'aria2'.

 The file [aria2.xml] (a work in progress, still a number of issues to be resolved) is a single page app that communicates requests using [XML-RPC].